 - Whether your international shipment is by air or sea freight

-Shipping lead time estimates typically count the days from the time your shipment is in the warehouse to the time it reaches your doorstep (or wherever you’re collecting your items).
-So you should buffer a couple more days for the seller to ship the item to the warehouse in China.
+For Taobao agents, the shipping lead time estimates typically count the days from the time your shipment is in the warehouse (not from the time you place the order) to the time it reaches your doorstep.
+So you should also buffer a couple more days for the seller to ship the item to the warehouse in China.

 Other considerations when selecting a Taobao delivery service

 Currency conversion: One reason why I hate shopping on Taobao agents with their own e-commerce platform is the fact that they charge in SGD, and it’s terribly inflated from the actual RMB/SGD exchange rate.

 So even though you seem to save on delivery costs and hassle, I suspect you end up paying a lot more for the product.
 And guess who pockets the change?